blazingdrummer/BakedModpack/README.md

   - updated RogueWisp to v2.1.5
   - updated TemporaryLunarCoins to v0.2.1
   - README: inverted changelog to make it easier to find changes
-  - updated ShareSuite to v2.0.1
-    - resolves the issue where Scavengers would only drop 2 items at all times, should now scale based on party size

   - added ProperSave v2.1.1
   - replaced Bepinex ConfigurationManager (now v16.0.0)